 “I am the wizard Shazam and keeper of the mystical barrier between the Earths!
 I warn you again — tread carefully lest you bring about more trouble than you bargained for!”

-Constantine was not about to be ordered about by someone who didn’t even bother to make his appearance known.
+Constantine was not about to be ordered around by someone who didn’t even bother to make his appearance known.
 Still, if this wizard had the power to speak to them from across the worlds, he would consider the warning.
 “Point taken.
 We’ll be careful.”

 There was the sound of rolling thunder that seemed to move through the house.
 And, as quickly as Shazam’s voice came, it was gone.